AshameTheDestroyer/Recipe-Finder/README.md

 I've made it so that the recipes get displayed in two ways, one horizontally for mobiles, and vertically for desktops and tablets, and it looks kinda cool.

 ### v3.
 Recipe Information Section
-Now the recipes that you select can be displayed in a way to show furthur more information, and some fixes.
+Now the recipes that you select can be displayed in a way to show further more information, and some fixes.

 ### v4.
 The Missing Pieces
-I've been so crowded with universities and self-studying, that I barely had the time to work on this project anymore, but indeed after mroe than a month, I finally managed to develop most of the features I wanted in the first place, and currently, the project is kinda well-done, and I'm proud of it, and wish to continue on other projects, because this one took more than it should.
+I've been so crowded with universities and self-studying, that I barely had the time to work on this project anymore, but indeed after more than a month, I finally managed to develop most of the features I wanted in the first place, and currently, the project is kinda well-done, and I'm proud of it, and wish to continue on other projects, because this one took more than it should.
 BTW I remembered, this pulling request's name is actually inspired by the part 2 of Horimiya :P.